 Read our Blog

-A Long Swim has announced a premier open water marathon swim from Nantucket to Martha’s Vineyard in August of 2019.
-English Channel Swimmer Doug McConnell … Continue reading →
+A Long Swim has announced a premier open water marathon swim from Nantucket to Martha’s Vineyard scheduled for August 26, 2019.
+English Channel Swimmer Doug … Continue reading →

 TRIATHLETES AND OPEN WATER SWIMMERS: 5K, 2.4 mile, 1.2 mile, 1,500 meter, and 750 meter Open Water Swims are featured in the A Long Swim Series on Sunday, June 2 in Lake Zurich, Illinois.
 Events are professionally timed and led by English Channel Swimmer Doug McConnell.
 Registration for this swim is $70-$80 and $15 additional for day of registration.
 On-line registration ends on Saturday, June 1, at 6:00pm.
 You can register here.